deliciousbrains/wp-amazon-s3-and-cloudfront-tweaks/README.md

-Amazon S3 and CloudFront Tweaks
+WP Offload S3 Tweaks
 ========================

-This is a WordPress plugin, meant as a starting point for developers to tweak Amazon S3 and CloudFront using WordPress filters.
+This is a WordPress plugin, meant as a starting point for developers to tweak [WP Offload S3](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) using WordPress filters.

 Installation
 ------------